veebch/howmanysleeps/README.md

 The LDR and the momentary switch both go to GND from GPIO 26 and 15 respectively.
 The NeoPixel strip is connected to GPIO 19 (as well as VSYS and GND)

+## Software

+Copy the file main.py onto your Pico using whatever method you find easiest.
+For this single file, it is probably quickest just to use Thonny.
+Put your WiFi details into the code and that should be it!

 ## Operation

 At dusk (the LDR value can be adjusted in the code if needed) the lights turn on.
 If it is currently Advent, then the bar acts as a progress bar, charting the number of sleeps until Christmas.